DaoCloud/DaoCloud-docs/docs/en/docs/middleware/common/config.md

     ![Configuration Management](images/cfg01.png)

-2. Click __Create__ to create a new configuration item in the configuration management page.
+2. Click __Create__ to create a new configmap in the configuration management page.

     ![Create Configuration](images/cfg02.png)